Tauvic/DriverAwareness/README.md

 ## Following a step by step approach

-The plan is to setup a demo to verify its feasibility, then to develop a prototype to further investigate requirements.
+The plan is to setup a demo to verify its feasibility, then to develop a prototype for field testing to investigate its effectiveness.

 Developing a driver monitoring system is not a trivial task, and there are several ways to get there.